Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 A seller might be reluctant – but if you don’t ask you don’t get.

-While this may not be a legally binding request, it clearly lays out your expectations, and will make it harder for the seller to go against your wishes as things proceed.
+While this may not be a legally binding request, it clearly lays out your expectations and will make it harder for the seller to go against your wishes as things proceed.
+You could also suggest marketing ceases for a fixed period agreeing to meet timelines through the conveyancing process.

 Equally, if a selling agent does not keep to this, they may be in breach of Ombudsman rules, depending on which scheme they belong to.